v5 (latest)

 import { createYoga } from 'graphql-yoga'

-import { createSupergraphSDLFetcher } from '@graphql-hive/client'
+import { createSupergraphSDLFetcher } from '@graphql-hive/yoga'

 const supergraphFetcher = createSupergraphSDLFetcher({